 House Bill 704 amends Tennessee Code Annotated to enhance the eligibility criteria for the Wilder-Naifeh technical skills grant and the Wilder-Naifeh reconnect grant.
-A new subdivision is added to define a qualifying private, nonprofit technical school, which must have been domiciled in Tennessee for at least 75 consecutive years, be accredited by the Council on Occupational Education, and offer a baccalaureate degree through an articulation agreement with a regionally accredited institution.
-Additionally, the bill modifies existing definitions and eligibility requirements for students seeking these grants, ensuring they are admitted to eligible programs and meet specific criteria, including the completion of the FAFSA.
+A new subdivision is added to define a qualifying private, nonprofit technical school, which must have been domiciled in Tennessee for at least 75 years, be accredited by the Council on Occupational Education, and offer baccalaureate degrees through an articulation agreement with a regionally accredited institution.
+Additionally, the definition of the Wilder-Naifeh technical skills grant is revised to include eligible independent postsecondary institutions as defined in the new subdivision.

 Statutes affected: Introduced: 49-4-902(11), 49-4-902, 49-4-902(46), 49-4-921, 49-4-923